OT Month: Primitive Reflexes

 “Stand tall.
 Sit upright.
 Shoulders back, tuck your bottom…”

 While your grandparents might want you to be prim and proper, posture is much more involved than just how you look.
 How we sit, stand, or maintain any upright position without support requires postural control.
 We do this daily without much thought or effort so that we can use our energy and focus on more complicated tasks.
 But for some, especially kids, just sitting in a chair without falling is a challenge.
-It may not seem like a big deal, but almost activity we do requires sustaining an upright position against gravity.
+It may not seem like a big deal, but almost any activity we do requires sustaining an upright position against gravity.

 Continue reading